agoose77/phd-thesis/content/2100-nuclear-models.md

 +++

 In addition to collective models, there are microscopic treatments of collective excitations.
 The most fundamental of these is the Tamm-Dancoff Approximation (TDA), which treats excited states of the nucleus as a superposition of 1p1h excitations of the ground state.
-These excitations are introduced by a creation operator:{cite:ps}`greiner_nuclear_1996`
+These excitations are introduced by a creation operator {cite:ps}`greiner_nuclear_1996`:
 :::{math}
 \hat{Q}^\dagger_\nu =
 \sum_{mi}